oculus-samples/Unreal-Phanto/README.md

 |                          Object Placement                           |                                AI Navigation                                 |
 | :-----------------------------------------------------------------: | :--------------------------------------------------------------------------: |
 | ![Gameplay_Blaster](./Media/GameplayBlaster.gif 'Gameplay_Blaster') | ![Gameplay_Navigation](./Media/GameplayNavigation.gif 'Gameplay_Navigation') |

+## HapticsScene

+Showcases the integration of haptics with dynamic modulation tied to controller interactions: Pressing the index or grab button will trigger a synchronized audio-haptic effect.
+Moving the thumbstick up or down will modulate the amplitude of the effect, while moving it left or right will modulate the frequency.

+The haptic assets used in this project have been designed with [Haptics Studio](https://developer.oculus.com/documentation/unity/haptics-studio/), and were integrated using the [Haptics SDK for Unreal](https://developer.oculus.com/documentation/unreal/unreal-haptics-sdk) following our [Haptic Design Guidelines](https://developer.oculus.com/resources/haptics-design-guidelines/).

+To learn more about the Haptics SDK for Unreal, and how dynamically modulated haptics were implemented, check out the [BP_VRExamplePawn](https://github.com/oculus-samples/Unreal-Phanto/blob/main/Plugins/MetaXRHaptics/Content/Example/Blueprints/BP_VRExamplePawn.uasset) blueprint in the Haptics Scene, or the `Play random sound and haptic` function in the [BP_Phanto](https://github.com/oculus-samples/Unreal-Phanto/blob/main/Content/Phanto/Enemies/Phanto/BP_Phanto.uasset) blueprint for the Phanto haptics featured in the main game loop!

 # Features illustrated